snowplow/marketing-attribution-accelerator/content/modeling/modeling_3.md

 **Configure the conversion_clause macro**

 The conversion_macro specifies how to filter Snowplow events to only conversion events.
 How this is filtered will depend on your definition of a conversion.
 The default is filtering to events where `tr_total > 0`, but this could instead filter on `event_name = 'checkout'`, for example.
+If you are using the ecommerce model, you will still need to set this for the fractribution code to run (even though all events are conversions in the ecommerce model), just change it to `transaction_revenue > 0`.

 If you wish to change this filter, copy the `conversion_clause.sql` file from the macros folder in the snowplow_fractribution package (at `[dbt_project_name]/dbt_packages/snowplow_fractribution/macros/conversion_clause.sql`) and add it to the macros folder of your own dbt project.
 Update the filter and save the file.